alexanderivanov2424/Companata/README.md

 ## Acknowledgment

-Massive thanks to Yiotro for inspiring us to make a networked version of his game Companata.
+Massive thanks to Yiotro for inspiring us to make a networked version of the game Companata.
 You can find the original game and many of Yiotro's other amazing creations here: https://play.google.com/store/apps/developer?id=Yiotro&hl=en_US&gl=US

 ## Visuals